tjdett/aorra-eresearch-2013/slides.md

 We'd tied ourselves to the JVM, but we didn't actually need a servlet container for anything we'd be using, so we opted for the Play Framework.
-It's not quite as quick to develop with as Ruby's Rails or Python's Django, for a Java-based framework it's not bad.
+It's not quite as quick to develop with as Ruby's Rails or Python's Django, but for a Java-based framework it's not bad.

 Finally, as Play Framework is built by Typesafe, which was founded by the creators of the Scala programming language, we were able to mix in Scala